AnthroFace/rib-fracture/README.md

 ### Running the Django project (server)

-Ensure Python installed (recommened to use virtual environment - doesnt have to be in project folder)
+Ensure Python installed

+Recommened to use virtual environment - doesnt have to be in project folder:

 ```bash
 python3 -m venv env